Arbutus Mason Bee Hotel

 6) It’s also a good time to harvest seeds from flowers in your gardens to save for next year.
 If you’re inspired, throw some over the North fence so we can create a bit of a wildflower garden out there and provide more food for the bees too J

-7) Begin fall garden cleanup of your plot.
-All plots must be cleared of summer/fall weed growth and all finished plants by November 1 [as per Annual Contract].
+7) Begin Fall garden cleanup of your plot.
+All plots must be cleared of summer/fall weed growth and all finished plants by November 1 (per Annual Contract).

 8) You can amend your soil with Dolomite lime (1 cup for each of our small beds should do) and then one week later add mushroom manure or compost.
 Dig in some organic fertilizer as well (see recipe below) and you are ready to plant fall veggies.

-9) Maple Community Garden is an organic gardening area, and organic fertilizer contains many micronutrients of value for plants which release slowly without washing away as fast as chemical fertilizers.
+9) Maple Community Garden is an organic gardening area, and organic fertilizer contains many micronutrients of value for plants which release slowly without washing away as quickly as chemical fertilizers.

 Recipe for Homemade Organic Fertilizer